lab10-coop/tau1/README.md

 If you installed a service for parity, you should do the same for this application.
 With root privileges, do:
 * Copy `artis-tau1-statusreporter.service.example` to `/etc/systemd/system/artis-tau1-statusreporter.service`.
 * Open the copied file and adapt it to your needs.
-Important: set something for _INSTANCE_NAME_ and _CONTACT_DETAILS_ and then uncomment both.
+Important: set values for _INSTANCE_NAME_ and _CONTACT_DETAILS_ and then uncomment both.
+Please use `<nick>.tau1.artis.network` as value for _INSTANCE_NAME_ - replace `<nick>` with a nickname of your choice (using ASCII characters and digits only).
+Example: randomguy.tau1.artis.network
 * Start the service: `systemctl start artis-tau1-statusreporter`
 * Flag service to be started on boot: `systemctl enable artis-tau1-statusreporter`